 At IP Homecare, we’re proud to offer live-in care and support for young adults who may be living with disabilities or learning difficulties.
-If you’re starting university soon, discover how our specialist carers can support you to make your university life easier.
+If you’re starting university soon, discover how our personal assistants can support you to make your university life easier.
 That way, you can get the most out of your experience as a student.

 - Supporting students with physical disabilities